Governing Law and Regulations

 Lamps may be crushed provided it is done in a crushing system that meets the following control conditions:

-- An exposure limit of no more than 0.05 milligrams of mercury per cubic ...
+- An exposure limit of no more than 0.05 milligrams of mercury per cubic meter is ...